Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Model Architecture

 This form of normalization is standard in attention-based and graph neural network architectures, where each spatial location (or token) is normalized independently in latent space.
 It is used throughout PARADIS to stabilize training while preserving local spatial structure.

-\subsection{Neural semi-Lagrangian Advection}
+\subsection{Neural Semi-Lagrangian Advection}

 Advection is the fundamental process by which atmospheric properties, such as heat, moisture, and momentum, are transported by the fluid flow.
 In global weather dynamics, the accurate representation of this transport is critical, as it governs the movement of synoptic systems across the sphere.
-While standard convolutional layers are restricted by local receptive fields, the \textit{Neural semi-Lagrangian} layer explicitly models this long-range transport in latent space by solving the advection equation.
+While standard convolutional layers are restricted by local receptive fields, the \textit{Neural Semi-Lagrangian} layer explicitly models this long-range transport in latent space by solving the advection equation.
 Given a velocity field $\mathbf{u} = (u, v)$ and a time step $\Delta t$, the layer computes the advected state $\mathcal{A}_{\Delta t}(\mathbf{h}; \mathbf{u})$ by sampling $\mathbf{h}$ at departure points traced backward along characteristics.

 \paragraph{Latent Space Projection.} To balance computational expressivity with memory efficiency, advection is performed in a reduced latent subspace of dimension $V<C$.
-This is in line with the idea that more than a single feature must likely travel with the same velocity field.
+This reflects the idea that more than a single feature must likely travel with the same velocity field.
 We define a learned channel-wise down-projection $\mathcal{P}_\downarrow: \mathbb{R}^{C} \to \mathbb{R}^{V}$ and a corresponding lifting operator $\mathcal{P}_\uparrow: \mathbb{R}^{V} \to \mathbb{R}^{C}$.
 The advection step is applied to the projected state $\mathbf{z}$

 This projection allows the model to identify the most salient features for transport, effectively decoupling the advective dynamics from the full hidden state dimensionality.

 \paragraph{Pole Continuity and Geometric Constraints.}